A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Introduction

-However, invasive ECoG studies involving human subjects are limited by ethical and safety concerns.
-As a result, many prior studies have collected ECoG data for experimental analysis from animal models of PD induced by 6-hydroxydopamine (6-OHDA) and from control animals \citep{kim2025explainable, shin2025wireless, wang2024longitudinal}.
-In addition, a previous study \citep{wang2024longitudinal} released a publicly available dataset collected from 6-OHDA-induced rats for closed-loop deep brain stimulation (DBS) and biomarker analysis.
-However, the ECoG channels used for recording in this dataset are inconsistent across subjects and their different states, making it difficult to train deep learning models and perform reliable comparative experiments.
-Accordingly, we constructed a new dataset by assigning labels corresponding to the disease states before and after electrical stimulation, based on the long-term ECoG recordings from 11 6-OHDA–lesioned rats proposed in \citep{shin2025wireless}.
-Furthermore, we organized this dataset into a data partitioning and cross-validation framework for unseen-domain evaluation, establishing the first ECoG-based benchmark for PD prediction, named MOCOP, which can be used for both training and evaluation of deep learning models.
+However, invasive ECoG studies involving human subjects are limited by ethical and safety concerns, and most prior work has relied on animal models of PD induced by 6-hydroxydopamine (6-OHDA) \citep{kim2025explainable, shin2025wireless, wang2024longitudinal}.
+Although a publicly available ECoG dataset from 6-OHDA-induced rats exists \citep{wang2024longitudinal}, its inconsistent channel configurations across subjects and recording states make it unsuitable for training and the reliable evaluation of deep learning models.
+To fill this gap, we constructed and release the Motor Cortex Parkinson's dataset (MOCOP), the first ECoG-based benchmark classifying neural states before and after electrical stimulation, based on long-term recordings from 6-OHDA-lesioned rats \citep{shin2025wireless}, with standardized data partitioning and cross-validation protocols for unseen-domain evaluation.

-On the other hand, because ECoG electrodes are directly implanted on the cortical surface, the recorded signal characteristics can exhibit substantial inter-subject variability due to anatomical factors such as electrode placement and cortical folding structure \citep{miller2010cortical}.
-Moreover, during long-term recordings that may span from several days to even months, the degree of temporal non-stationarity tends to increase considerably, leading to much greater inter-subject variability compared to EEG signals \citep{ung2017intracranial}.
-Such high variability often leads to subject dependency, where the model overfits to the feature distribution of specific subjects in the training set, resulting in a significant degradation in inference performance on unseen subjects \citep{ali2022predictive}.